deech/fltkhs/README.md

 Building
 ________

-First download and install FLTK.
-On OSX and Linux it should build using the standard:
+First make sure you have OpenGL and then download and install [FLTK 1.3.3] [2].
+On OSX and Linux it should build and install smoothly using the standard:

     > ./configure
     > make